brucala/Deneb.jl/docs/src/themes.md

 ## User defined themes

-A theme can be specified by defining a top level `config` using a `NamedTuple`.
-For example, the follwing user defined theme is equivalent to the Vega `:dark` theme:
+A custom theme can be specified by defining a top level `config` using a `NamedTuple`.
+For example, the following user defined theme is equivalent to the Vega `:dark` theme:
 ```@example themes
 config = (
   background="#333",